Build

 /// In a real world scenario, the coins should be given out in the application business logic.

-public entry fun faucet(ctx: &mut Context, account: &signer, treasury_obj: &mut Object<Treasury>) {
+public entry fun faucet(account: &signer, treasury_obj: &mut Object<Treasury>) {

 let account_addr = signer::address_of(account);